uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/pws-lab.md

 $ cf push config-server -p target/config-server-0.0.1-SNAPSHOT.jar -m 512M --random-route
 ```

 2) Create a user-provided service.
 This service describes how to connect to your `config-server` application.
 Make sure to use your config-server uri, not the literal below.
+For the `uri` please specify `http://` and no trailing `/` at the end.
+See example below.

 ```bash
 $ cf cups config-server -p uri